RAK7437/RAK7437C LoRaWAN Configuration

 Secondary LNS Forwarding

-Enables a RAK gateway in Packet Forwarder mode to forward uplink packets to two LoRaWAN Network Servers simultaneously: one serves as the Primary LNS for device control, while the other functions as the Secondary LNS for uplink monitoring or redundancy.
+Enables a RAK gateway in Packet Forwarder mode to simultaneously forward uplink packets to two LoRaWAN Network Servers: one acts as the Primary LNS for device control, while the other serves as the Secondary LNS for uplink monitoring or redundancy.

 Guide Link: Secondary LNS Forwarding: Forward Packets to a Secondary Network Server